This is a session for expectant parents who wish to find out more about breastfeeding multiples.

 Book a course

 We run Webinars for anyone interested in breastfeeding multiples.
 The webinar focuses on the challenges of breastfeeding twins and triplets and provides information specific to those challenges.
 Please be aware that in an hour it is not possible to cover in detail general information on how to breastfeed.
-The webinar is delivered by a NCT Breastfeeding Counsellor and mother of multiples.
+The webinars are delivered by NCT Breastfeeding Counsellors who are also mothers of multiples.

 The cost is £10.
 The webinar will be running on the following dates: